 For the benefit of those not familiar with England outside of London, Leicester (pronounced Les-ter) is a city in the East Midlands (near Birmingham).
 A city with plenty of history, Leicester was the site of an iron age settlement, a Roman town with a forum and bathhouse, and one of the Five Burghs ruled by the Vikings.
 Geoffrey of Monmouth claimed it was founded by King Leir (about whom Shakespeare would write one of his most celebrated tragedies).
 Henry VIII’s early advisor, Cardinal Wolsey, died and was buried in Leicester in 1530, while Elizabeth I’s beau, Robert Dudley, was made the Earl of Leicester in 1564.

 However, clearly the most significant date in Leicester’s history was 1884 when the football team Leicester Fosse (renamed Leicester City in 1919) was founded.
 In the 1928-29 season, they finished as runners-up in the top division (then called, imaginatively, Division One) and thereafter, that was about as good as it got!
-Leicester have always been one of those clubs trapped in a cycle of being promoted to the top division (these days called the Premier League), maybe surviving for a few year before being relegated again.
-They have had some great players (most notably England’s World Cup-winning goal-keeper, Gordon Banks, and star strike Gary Lineker), occasionally lost in the FA Cup final, but always a very long way from being one of the top dogs.
+Leicester have always been one of those clubs trapped in a cycle of being promoted to the top division (these days called the Premier League), maybe surviving for a few years before being relegated again.
+They have had some great players (most notably England’s World Cup-winning goal-keeper, Gordon Banks, and star striker Gary Lineker), have occasionally lost in the FA Cup final, but have always been a very long way from being one of the top dogs.